hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 The [OWASP Top 10](https://www.owasp.org/index.php/OWASP_Top_Ten_Cheat_Sheet) provides list of the 10 Most Critical Web Application Security Risks

 * Broken Access Control can result in information disclosure, modification or destruction of all data.
 * Identification and authentication failures are exploited using credential stuffing, brute force password attacks, weak or well known passwords.
 Authentication responsibility can be offloaded to an external identity provider with baked in credentials protection.
-Some techniques used for authenticating and protecting REST APIs are:
+Some techniques used for authenticating and [securing APIs](https://docs.oracle.com/middleware/1212/owsm/OWSMC/owsm-security-concepts.htm) are:
   * [IP address-based ACLs](https://joelgsamuel.medium.com/ip-address-access-control-lists-are-not-as-great-as-you-think-they-are-4176b7d68f20) - hard to manage and not necessarily the most secure
   * Certificate based Mutual TLS
   * HTTP Basic authentication